“To be led by a tyrant is to sell yourself and those you love into slavery”” – Octavia Butler

 qualities to come forward and assume responsibilities.
 Consequently, we can benefit from

-4. Take Collective Action: Our individual actions, while critical, are not enough to end dictatorship
+effective management of current and future challenges we face. - Take Collective Action: Our individual actions, while critical, are not enough to end dictatorship

 in Eritrea.
 We must join our forces to act collectively against the regime.
 Our collective actions